Oswald Peraza Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Tigers have the 20th-ranked team ERA across all league pitching staffs (4.54).
+- The Tigers have a 4.55 team ERA that ranks 21st among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.